HJFlying/Colony/README.md

-一个用于大数据的分布式系统 A Distribued System for BigData Processing
+ A Distribued System for BigData Processing